-Related: Watch Dogs 2 preview
+Related: Watch Dogs 2 review

 Of course, the PS4 Pro adds support for 4K output to facilitate all of this, meaning you'll be able to play games and stream certain content in Ultra HD provided you've got a 4K-ready TV set.
-It'll also upscale some games to 'near 4K' and offer improved frame rates – a welcome, if imperfect enhancement.
+It'll also upscale some games to 'near 4K' and offer improved frame rates – a welcome, if imperfect enhancement

 Disappointingly, the PS4 Pro doesn't feature a 4K Blu-ray player – though obviously neither does the new PS4 proper, which also won't be able to play games or stream content in 4K.

 However, Sony's latest software update has introduced support for HDR video and gaming for the standard PS4 console (both the new slim design and the original console).
 That means that while the PS4 won't be able to stream or play games in 4K, it will bring HDR enhancements to content, which include brighter whites, more natural colours, and more detail preserved in the image.
 Naturally, the PS4 Pro will also support HDR, but you will need an HDR-ready set in both cases.

 Another reason for the performance boost on the Pro is the arrival of PSVR, having launched earlier this year.
 Both the PS4 and PS4 Pro will be able to support Sony's new virtual reality platform.
 But some developers have expressed disappointment that the current PS4 tech is a bit of a bottleneck when it comes to virtual reality.